View PREVIOUS WINNERS | 2018 Application Information

 If you are unsure about the status of your membership, please contact us at 609.689.1051 x 301 or email firstname.lastname@example.org.

 Student Award Recipients Receive the Following:

-A chance to win a Residency in Switzerland to study with world-renowned sculptor Heinz Aeschlimann.
+A chance to win a fully sponsored residency in Switzerland and study with world-renowned sculptor, Heinz Aeschlimann.

 An award certificate and recognition letter from the ISC, signed by the Executive Director and Chair of the ISC Board of Trustees.

 Information for Faculty Sponsors:

 Faculty Sponsors can submit up to three (3) nominees per school, and must fill out an ONLINE STUDENT NOMINATION FORM by

 March 28, 2018.